Richardson Ocean Park Black Sand Beach, Hilo

 More Like This

 Richardson Ocean Park, a tiny black sand beach, is one of the few sandy beaches on the Hilo coast- most are rocky.
 It is a wonderland of grassy knolls and emerald green ponds fed by natural springs.
 In one of the ponds is an island with Dr. Suess-like pandanas trees- a place that fairies surely live.
 There are plenty of palm trees everywhere, providing shade.
 You can snorkel from Richardson Ocean Park, and sometimes see turtles.
 Body boarders and bodysurfers love the waves here too!
-It is a little bit rocky when you enter the water, but manageable.
 There is one spot where you can enter the water stairs made of rock, which the lifeguard uses in the morning, so I assume it's a good way to get in.
-This beach has warm salt water, unlike the nearby beaches that have ice cold spring-fed water.
-So if you're longing for a warmer swim, come here!
+This beach has more sea water than the ice ponds nearby that are fed by springs, but the ice ponds are slightly cleaner since there is a sewer plant nearby.
+Don't swim if you have any cuts.
+Enter by the stairs not the rocks, so that you don't get cuts while entering.

 There are restrooms and a historic house with a plaque describing the history.